Renard-Dartigue/Tech-Shop/README.md

 The back end for an e-commerce site.

 ## Description
-This back end programming for the users e-commerce website that uses the latest technology.
-User is able to connect to database using Sequelize.
-Programmer can search for categories, products, or tags.
+This back-end programming for the user's e-commerce website that uses the latest technology.
+The user is able to connect to the database using Sequelize.
+Programmers can search for categories, products, or tags.
 They can also create new ones, update them, and even delete them.

 ## Installation
-Clone project into local repository.
+Clone project into the local repository.
 ```
  git clone
 ```